4GeeksAcademy/master-python-programming-exercises/exercises/40-compute-robot-distance/README.md

 + LEFT 3
 + RIGHT 2

 The numbers after the direction are steps.
-Please write a program named `compute_robot_distance()` to compute the distance from the current position after a sequence of movements from the original point.
+Please write a program named `compute_robot_distance()` to compute the final distance after a sequence of movements from the original point.
 If the distance is a float, then just print the nearest integer.

 ## 📎 Example input: